nasa/Common-Metadata-Repository/schemas/resources/schemas/grid-draft/v1.0.0/search.md

 ##### UMM JSON

-The UMM JSON response contains meta-metadata of the Variable Draft, the UMM fields and the associations field if applicable.
+The UMM JSON response contains meta-metadata of the Grid Draft, the UMM fields and the associations field if applicable.
 [To search over specific versions of UMM](#umm-json).

 __Example__